 Use these for a baby who is puking with the stomach virus and can’t hold anything down, but also has a miserable fever.

 Ibuprofen is another super effective infant pain reliever and fever reducer that lasts 6-8 hours, so quite a bit longer than acetaminophen.
 (Woot!
 Two more hours of sleep!)
 However, it’s not a baby safe medicine for babies under 6 months old because it’s a stronger med and since their livers are immature they aren’t able to metabolize it as well as older children.
 Plus, some doctors don’t like it for younger babies because it’s harder to tell how sick a baby is if his temperature and irritability are “masked” for an extended chunk of time.

-Like acetaminophen, dosage is based on weight so check in with your pediatrician about that.
+Like acetaminophen, the dosage is based on weight so check in with your pediatrician about that.

 If you are pretty certain your bub is having gas pain you can give infant anti-gas drops that contain simethicone, which helps along the gas bubbles in the intestine.
 It’s basically Gas-X in a baby safe medicine form.

 If your baby catches a stomach virus (which has happened in our family every winter/spring since I became a parent) an electrolyte solution is your new best friend.
 Pedialyte is typically recommended when your babe has vomiting and diarrhea because it contains the perfect balance of water, sugar, and salt that the body needs to properly re-hydrate.
-(Pro tip: some babies prefer it as a popsicle.)
 Check in with your pediatrician about amount and frequency.

 This is the go-to antihistamine to give your kiddo if he has an allergic reaction to something.
 It’s really not recommended for babies under 6-months old and dosage is based on weight, so check in with your ped.
 You’ll want it when your baby starts solids and you’re on alert for allergic reactions to new foods.